 As recommended by the 2010 Great Seneca Science Corridor Master Plan and 2018 Bicycle Master Plan, a sidepath is planned for Darnestown Road, which is consistent with Boulevard and Downtown Boulevard standards within the draft Complete Streets Design Guide.
-As shown in Figure 14, the Applicant is building the master planned sidepath and associated buffer from vehicular traffic.
-The sidepath will measure a minimum of ten feet and be placed within the public right-of-way, adjacent to the Darnestown Road Promenade area.
-Therefore, the proposed Site Plan is in substantial conformance with the GSSC Master Plan.
+The Applicant is building within the public right-of-way the master planned 10-foot-wide sidepath and associated buffer from vehicular traffic.
+The sidepath will be located adjacent to the Darnestown Promenade.
+Therefore, the Site Plan is in substantial conformance with the GSSC Master Plan.